ansibleguy/collection_linuxha/tests/Readme.md

 bash "${COL_PATH}/scripts/test_single.sh" "$TEST_NODE1" "$TEST_NODE2" "$TEST_SECRETS" "$COL_PATH" "$TEST" "$CHECK_MODE"
 ```

-If you run into any errors - run the 'base' tests!
+If you run into any errors - run the '_testenv.yml' tests!
 They will check your test-environment for basic config-errors!